-Lay All Your Love On Me, Rapture, Supernature, Heart of Glass, Magic Moments, the entire Other People's Songs album to name just a few.
+Lay All Your Love On Me, Rapture, Supernature, Heart of Glass, Magic Moments, the entire Other People's Songs album, much of Snow Globe to name just a few.
 Erasure have recorded many fine cover versions throughout their career, none more popular than the number one EP ABBA-esque that sold over 400,000 copies in the UK back in 1992.
 But what of those Erasure songs that have themselves been covered?
 Other artists have recorded cover versions of Andy and Vince classics with a varying degree of success and here you will find details of such Erasure covers.
 This page does not reflect cover versions by tribute bands or fans, but rather the one-off covers by music contract-wielding professionals.

 After seeing The Flying Pickets get to number one with a cover of Only You a year after the Yazoo original only reached number 2, Vince must have felt more than a small sense of déjà-vu when in 1987 Dollar obtained a top ten hit with their version of Oh L’amour.
 This classic track only managed a pitiful chart highest of #85 under Erasure, yet less than two years after its release, the Dollar cover version reached number 7 in the UK Singles Chart.
 The band had a few previous hits between 79-82, but it was only after they reformed in 1986 that they obtained their final top 10 chart position with O l’amour (the ‘h’ inexplicably was removed from the song’s title).
 Dollar’s version musically was not a radical departure from Vince’s arrangement, but the poor vocals from Thereze Bazaar and David Van Day result in painful listening.
 The band split again in 1988, only to reform at the turn of the century to play reunion gigs and feature on some z-list reality TV shows.